-Worldwide increase of HIV, syphilis, chlamydia
+Worldwide increase in HIV, syphilis, chlamydia

-Invisible, deadly danger to every fourth person
+Invisible, deadly danger for every fourth person

 Consequences of an STI

-Especially infections with trichomonads and chlamydia
+Mainly infections with trichomonads and chlamydiae

-Relatively harmless, but also badly recognizable
+Relatively harmless, but also poorly recognizable

 Mainly because of the high mortality rate: